clinckzone/flappy-rockets/README.md

 # Into Darkness

 ## About
 It's an asteroid dodging game where you are required to dodge incoming asteroids in order to protect your spaceship from getting damaged.
-The user interaction involves the use of a mouse to move the spaceship and dodge asteroids.
+The user interaction involves the use of a mouse in order to move the spaceship and dodge asteroids.
 <br><br>
 [Watch the gameplay video here!](https://www.youtube.com/watch?v=H9chWg-RbNc)